 12. Clean Your House

-The last point of this ultimate moving checklist is about saying clean goodbyes.
+The last point of this ultimate movers checklist guide is about saying clean goodbyes.
 Clean the old house thoroughly before leaving.